jkawamura/Goodreads_Books/README.txt

 ----------------------------------------------
 Changes

 I have included my data loading files as well as my psql DDL file.
+These files can be found in /hw5/server/data_files.
 All I did was add some fields (ratings, descriptions, and some other metadata) and improved the date parsing in the python files.

 ----------------------------------------------
 Known Issues